Florida Gators men's basketball: 2011–2013: Three straight Elite Eight appearances

 In the 2011 NCAA Division I men's basketball tournament, the Gators were the No. 2 seed in the Southeast region after winning the SEC Championship, after being defeated in the 2011 SEC men's basketball tournament championship game to Kentucky, and finishing with a 26–7 record.
 They played their two first games in Tampa, Florida.
 In the Second Round of the Tournament, Florida beat No. 15 seed, UC Santa Barbara Gauchos.
 In the third round, the Gators defeated the No. 7 seed, the UCLA Bruins to advance to the Sweet Sixteen in New Orleans.
 On March 24, 2011, the Gators got some revenge by defeating the No. 3 seed, BYU, who had knocked them out of the NCAA Tournament the year before, by a score of 83–74 in overtime to advance to the Elite Eight for the first time since 2007.
 Their tournament run ended there as they were stunned in the Regional Final against No. 8 seed Butler in overtime.

 In the 2012 NCAA Division I men's basketball tournament, the Gators were the No. 7 seed in the West Region after losing in the 2012 SEC men's basketball tournament semifinals to Kentucky, finishing with an overall record of 23–10.
 Florida defeated the No. 10 seed, Virginia, and the No. 15 seed, Norfolk State, to advance to the Sweet 16 in Phoenix.
 They defeated No. 3 seed Marquette in an upset to advance to the Elite Eight, but their run ended when they were defeated by the No. 4 seed, Louisville, 72–68, after blowing a 65–54 lead with 8:14 remaining in the game.

 The 2012–13 Gators finished the regular season with an overall record of 24–6, and won the SEC Championship with a conference record of 14–4.
 During the regular season, Billy Donovan notched his 400th career win as the head coach of the Gators over Missouri.
 After losing in the final of the 2013 SEC men's basketball tournament to Mississippi, they entered the 2013 NCAA Division I men's basketball tournament as the No. 3 seed in the South Region.
 Florida defeated the No. 14 seed Northwestern State 79–47 in the first round, and advanced to the Sweet Sixteen after soundly beating the No. 11 seed, Minnesota, 78–64.
 The Gators then defeated Florida Gulf Coast, No. 15 seed, in the Sweet Sixteen 62–50.
 But once again, their run ended in the Elite Eight, this time against fourth seeded Michigan, who handily defeated the Gators, 79–59.
 The Gators became the first team since the expansion of the tournament in 1951 to lose in the Elite Eight in three consecutive seasons.

-Florida is the only program in the nation to have advanced as far as the Elite Eight in each of those seasons from 2011–2013.
+Florida is the only program in the nation to have advanced as far as the Elite Eight in each of those seasons from 2011 to 2013.